frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 <img class="screenshot" alt="Sales Order flow" src="{{docs_base_url}}/assets/img/selling/sales-order-f.jpg">

 ### 1. How to create a Sales Order
-1. Go to **Selling > Sales > Sales Order > New Sales Order** or Type 'New Sales Order' into the Global Search field on the Top of the page, left of the username/icon
+1. Go to **Selling > Sales > Sales Order > New Sales Order** or Type 'New Sales Order' into the "Global Search" field.

    1. Enter Customer name.
    1. Under "Delivery Date" set the date by which order is to be delivered.